MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 That's great—we'd love to hear your thoughts.
 [Submit your ideas and feedback in our Idea forum](https://go.microsoft.com/fwlink/?linkid=2064961).

-### I have an existing bot built on Azure Bot Framework and Azure Cognitive Services.
+### I have an existing bot built on Microsoft Bot Framework and Azure Cognitive Services.
 How do I leverage Dynamics 365 Virtual Agent for Customer Service?

 Dynamics 365 Virtual Agent for Customer Service is built on Microsoft Bot Framework.
 Organizations with existing bots can follow [step-by-step guidance to setting up Microsoft Bot Framework dispatcher with bot built using Dynamics 365 Virtual Agent for Customer Service](how-to-use-dispatcher.md).
-We will provide developers with a streamlined bot building experience by seamlessly integrating into [Bot Framework’s Skill platform](https://docs.microsoft.com/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0) in an upcoming release.
+We will provide developers with a streamlined bot building experience by seamlessly integrating into [Microsoft Bot Framework’s Skill platform](https://docs.microsoft.com/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0) in an upcoming release.

 ### Is Dynamics 365 Virtual Agent for Customer Service available in government environments?
 No. At this time, Virtual Agent is not available in the Government Community Cloud.